SooyeonWon/Predict-Sales/README.md

 ## Introduction

-> In this project, I analyze a business problem in the mail-order catalog business.
+> This project is a part of Predictive Analytics for Business Nanodegree in Udacity.
+In this project, I analyze a business problem in the mail-order catalog business.
 I am tasked with predicting how much money the company can expect to earn from sending out a catalog to new customers.
 This task involves building  a **linear regression model** and applying the results in order to provide a recommendation to management.

 > The details of the business situation are as follows:
 - The costs of printing and distributing is USD 6.50 per catalog.